aminnj/redis-htcondor/README.md

 git clone https://github.com/aminnj/redis-htcondor
 cd redis-htcondor

-# Make the tarball'ed environment for the worker nodes.
+# Make the tarball'ed environment for the condor worker nodes.
 scripts/make_worker_tarball.sh

 # Submit a couple of workers initially.
 Ask around for the redis url.